celery/celery/docs/getting-started/first-steps-with-celery.rst

   and inspecting return values.

 Celery may seem daunting at first - but don't worry - this tutorial will get you started in no time.
-It is deliberately kept simple, so to not confuse you with advanced features.
+It's deliberately kept simple, so to not confuse you with advanced features.
 After you have finished this tutorial it's a good idea to browse the rest of the documentation,